Sarah’s Laugh: Doubt, Trust, and the Ambiguity of the Womb

 With Rabbi Mychal Springer, Manager of Clinical Pastoral Education at New York-Presbyterian Hospital in New York City and Adjunct Professor, JTS

-The stories of two biblical women Sarah and Hannah, who struggle with infertility for many years and are then told that they will conceive, are the focus of the Torah readings on Rosh Hashanah.
-In selecting these stories, the Rabbis have lifted up infertility as being at the heart of Jewish religious experience, echoing in the birth of every new year for generations of Jews.
+Many years ago, when I was undergoing fertility treatments, I went to services on Rosh Hashanah and heard the Torah and haftarah readings as if for the first time.
+These readings focus on Sarah and Hannah, two biblical women who struggle with infertility for many years and are then told they will conceive.
+Upon hearing their stories that year, I suddenly saw my personal struggles in a new light; I realized that the Rabbis had lifted up infertility as being at the heart of Jewish religious experience, echoing in the birth of every new year for generations of Jews.
 Struggling to conceive or give birth is a liminal experience intimately bound up with our tradition.
-Wrestling with faith, cultivating trust, and honoring doubt are essential for people who yearn for future generations, both personally and as part of the larger immortality that our people seeks.
+Wrestling with faith, cultivating trust, and honoring doubt are essential for people who yearn for future generations, both personally and as part of the larger immortality our people seeks.

 If you have previously registered for another session in this series, your registration admits you to all sessions in the series, and you may attend as many as you’d like.